 Good psychological effects of social media emerge through positive behaviors like seeking out entertainment, sharing fun, stimulating and creative content, nurturing relationships, seeking out like-minded people, etc.

-- You may or may not want to reach out to others during the pandemic and others may reach out to you.
-These conversations are usually a form of positive social media behavior and is linked with lesser loneliness and more social satisfaction.
+- You may or may not want to reach out to others during the pandemic but others may reach out to you anyway.
+These conversations are usually a form of positive social media behavior and are linked to lesser loneliness and more social satisfaction.
 Since loneliness isn’t a choice, it can be alone-time with the best of what you have.

 - However you choose to spend your time on social media, if it isn’t satisfying or is worsening your mental health, modify your social media engagement to reflect positive behaviors like entertainment, talking, sharing neutral or positive content, sharing thoughts with like-minded people, etc.